South Korea is full of surprises, here are 10 things you’ll want to watch out for if you don’t want to do something

 In a recent development, a vaguely worded law was passed that made indecent exposure a fine-able offense.
 Due to the law’s lack of clarity, many have been drawing comparisons to a similar law drafted in the 1970’s (and later revoked) that banned mini-skirts.
 Many concerns stem from the fact that the previous law was enacted during the dictatorship of impeached former president Park Geun-hye’s father, Park Chung-hee.

 Believe it or not, that kindly old lady selling rice cakes and soup on the street is breaking the law.
 In recent interviews, politicians have been quoted saying that up to “24%” of the nation’s GDP is lost through these vendors.
 Since 2011, it has been illegal to operate a street stall and recent crackdowns have shown that the government has no plans to change their minds.
 However, since 2019 the street vendors are able to run their businesses.
 As long as they get a license that they have to renew every year.

-Gambling in Korea is heavily regulated to the point where it is essentially illegal for Korean nationals on Korean soil, as well as when traveling overseas.
+Gambling in Korea is heavily regulated to the point where it is essentially illegal for Korean nationals both on Korean soil, as well as when traveling overseas.
 The only casino in Korea at which it is legal for Korean citizens to gamble is Gangwon Land.
 A small cramped casino located out in the middle of nowhere so that it would discourage gamblers; it is filled to capacity every night.
 Gambling for foreigners, on the other hand, is completely legal and encouraged (have a look at this list of casinos in Seoul).
 Lucky us.

 The production, consumption or distribution of pornography in all its forms from magazines to internet videos is completely illegal in South Korea.
 Originally conceived as a method of reducing sexual crimes, the law is still in full effect today.
 While the effectiveness of such a measure can’t be determined, it does result in less bandwidth and trouble for internet providers in Korea.
 Certain internet sites are shielded.
 Don’t act like you didn’t already know.